C. K. Janu

-C. K. Janu (born 1970) is an Indian social activist and politician.
+C. K. Janu (born 1970) is an Indian social activist, tribal leader and rights fighter turned politician.

 She is also the leader of Adivasi Gothra Maha Sabha, a social movement that has been agitating since 2001 for redistribution of land to the landless tribal people in Kerala.
 The movement has positioned itself under the aegis of the Dalit-Adivasi Action Council.
 In 2016, she announced a new political party, Janathipathya Rashtriya Sabha, and contested the 2016 Kerala assembly polls in alliance with BJP, as a part of NDA from Sultanbathery unsuccessfully.
 The JRS left the NDA in 2025.

 Biography

-Janu was born in Chekot, near Mananthavady, a tribal village, in Wayanad to poor tribal parents from the Ravula community, called Adiya due to their historical background, one of the several tribal groups in Kerala who used to be indentured laborers.
+Janu was born in Chekot, near Mananthavady, a tribal village, in Wayanad to poor tribal parents from the Adiya community one of the several tribal groups in Kerala who used to be indentured laborers.
 Adiya means slave and are mostly landless agricultural laborers.
 She did not have any formal education but learned to read and write through a literacy campaign that was conducted in Wayanad.

 Janu started her career as a domestic servant at a local school teacher's house, at the age of seven, and spent five years there.
-By the age of 13, she started working as a labourer for a daily wage of Indian Ruppees 2 (3.5 US cents).
+By the age of 13, she started working as a labourer for a daily wage of ₹2 (3.5 US cents).
 Later, she learned tailoring and started a small shop, which had to be closed down due to financial constraints.

-C. K. Janu was influenced by her uncle P. K. Kalan, a member of the Communist Party of India (Marxist), and became a part of the left party.
-She became an activist through Kerala State Karshaka Thozhilali Union (KSKTU), associated with the Communist Party of India in the 1970s, who led a tribal uprising in Tirunelli forest in Wyanad, and speaking out from personal experience soon became identified as the voice of tribal people.
-She worked as a campaigner for the Union until 1987.
+C. K. Janu was influenced by her uncle P. K. Kalan, a member of the CPI(M), and became a part of the left party.
+She became an activist through CPIM's Kerala State Karshaka Thozhilali Union (KSKTU) in the 1970s, who led a tribal uprising in Tirunelly forest in Wayanad, and speaking out from personal experience soon became identified as the voice of tribal people.
+She worked as a campaigner for the union until 1987.
 She then embarked on a tribal tour to understand their problems and to mobilize them for struggle.